 Mike Mothner: I am 29 now.
 I was born in Manhattan Beach, California.
 My parents were both teachers.
 I got into computers and the Internet when I was pretty young.
 When I was 14, I wrote a software program called Calendar Man, which was a moderate success.
 I would come home from school and have $15 checks in the mail.

 I went to college at Dartmouth.
 I was a computer science and economics major.
 In my sophomore year in 2001, I recognized that there were over 200 different search engines.
 I wrote a script that would submit a website URL to all 200 different search engines and charged a nominal fee, about $10, for people to use that script to submit their site URL to search engines.
-That solved the problem of getting found by the search engine, a very basic problem of SEO.
+I also provided provisions on my website that enabled people to buy backlinks for seo at a low price.

 Google was one of those 200 search engines at the time, although it was not a brand name.
 They were offering paid search, so I bought keywords related to submitting sites to search engines.
 That is essentially how Wpromote began.
 Whenever somebody did a search on submitting their site to search engines, Wpromote would pop up on the right-hand side.
 We gained traction from there because we had a monthly recurring subscription.